deviprasadlutta/Phishing-Link-Scanner/README.md

 pip install requests tkinter
 How to Use
 Running the Python Script
-Clone or download this repository.
+Clone or download this repository

-Install dependencies using pip.
+Install dependencies using pip

-Add your VirusTotal API key to the script.
+Add your VirusTotal API key to the script

 Run the tool: